George Andrew Davis Jr.: New Guinea

 Davis was flown to Port Moresby, New Guinea, where he was quickly reassigned to the 342nd Fighter Squadron, 348th Fighter Group of the Fifth United States Air Force.
 The group flew the P-47 Thunderbolt fighter plane.
 By December, his unit moved to Finschhafen, where it was able to operate over the Solomon Sea against the air forces of the Empire of Japan, and he quickly earned the ironic nickname "Curly" because of his straight black hair.
 Davis was known among the pilots to be particularly confident.
 Davis served under the command of Colonel Neel E. Kearby, who himself would later receive the Medal of Honor.
 Many of the other pilots in the unit would quickly become aces as they participated in the conflict.

-Davis' first combat experience came when his unit was sent on a patrol to Cape Gloucester on December 31, 1943, in support of the New Britain campaign as the Battle of Cape Gloucester began.
+Davis's first combat experience came when his unit was sent on a patrol to Cape Gloucester on December 31, 1943, in support of the New Britain campaign as the Battle of Cape Gloucester began.
 However, the 15 aircraft were diverted to Arawe to the southwest to counterattack Japanese aircraft that were targeting Allied convoys during the Battle of Arawe.
 En route, they encountered 11 Japanese D3A Val and A6M Zero aircraft attacking an Allied convoy from 5000 ft to 10000 ft.
 They immediately ambushed the Japanese planes.
 Davis quickly attacked a disorganized formation of the aircraft, downing a D3A Val as it completed a bombing run.
 By the end of the short battle, eight Japanese aircraft had been shot down and only one American plane had been damaged.

 The next combat mission was on February 3, 1944.
 Sixteen P-47s were escorting a flight of B-24 Liberators on a bombing mission over Wewak.
 When they were 5 mi west of the target area, they were ambushed by a flight of Nakajima Ki-43 Oscars and Kawasaki Ki-61 Tony aircraft at 17000 ft.
 As the American aircraft rushed to the defense of the bombers, Davis managed to attack and shoot down a Ki-61 that had been attacking another P-47.
 In all, seven Japanese aircraft were destroyed in the attack.
 The next day, Davis was promoted to first lieutenant.

-For the next several months, Davis' unit undertook patrol and escort missions in the Cape Gloucester area and around the islands of Saidor, Manus, and Momote.
+For the next several months, Davis's unit undertook patrol and escort missions in the Cape Gloucester area and around the islands of Saidor, Manus, and Momote.
 Through May, these actions were relatively uneventful, except for one fighter sweep mission from Wewak.
 From May to August, Davis flew 69 missions, including several dive-bombing attacks on Japanese positions on Hansa Bay.
 From September to November, Davis flew another 40 missions, including six patrols between Wakde Island and Hollandia.
 On November 14, Davis was promoted to the temporary rank of captain.